reedacartwright/village_bounding_boxes/README.md

 Place an armor stand at the bottom-north-west corner of a village's AABB.
 Use a nametag to name this armor stand "vbb".
-(The command `/function vbb/mark_village`) can be used to summon the armor stand for you.)
+(The command `/function vbb/mark_village` can be used to summon the armor stand for you.)

 Use the command `/function vbb/toggle_on` to turn on the display of village bounding boxes.

 ## Finding a village's AABB

 A village's AABB can be found in-game using bad omen or out-of-game using an NBT viewer like `rbedrock`.

 ### Using bad omen

-Bad omen disappears when a player's eyes cross the bottom, northern, and western bounds of the village's AABB.
-(On peaceful difficulty bad omen will disappear without starting a raid.)
+Bad omen disappears when a player's **eyes** cross the bottom, northern, and western bounds of the village's AABB.
+(On peaceful, bad omen will disappear without starting a raid.)
 In creative you can give yourself bad omen with the command `/effect @s bad_omen 9999 1 true`.

-**Finding north.** Start 32+ blocks north of the village and after giving yourself bad omen, move one block at the time, horizontally.
+**Finding north.** Start 32+ blocks north of the village and after giving yourself bad omen, move horizontally one block at the time toward the village.
   Whenever bad omen disappears, the block you are standing on marks the northern boundary of the village.
 If bad omen never disappears then try moving towards the center of the village on the east-west and top-bottom axes.
-If bad omen disappears instantly, move further north until it no longer disappears instantly.
+  If bad omen disappears instantly, move further away from the village until it no longer disappears instantly.

 **Finding west.** Use a similar strategy to find the western boundary of the village.

-**Finding bottom.** Finding the bottom boundary is a bit harder because bad omen will disappear with the player's eyes (and not feet) enters the village's AABB.
+**Finding bottom.** Finding the bottom boundary is a bit harder because bad omen will disappear when the player's eyes (and not feet) enters the village's AABB.
 Stand on a block 14+ blocks below the village.
 Give yourself bad omen.
 Jump (or fly up) one block and see if bad omen disappears.
 If it does not disappear, place one block below your feet and try again.
 If it disappears,